Search

 The College of Education Alumni Magazine is published twice a year, in fall and spring.
 To read past issues, click here.

-Bridges is our college's e-newsletter, delivered to faculty, staff, students and external audiences including alumni every other week during the academic year and once a month during the summer.
-Bridges features stories about our college that are published on Penn State News, along with alumni updates.
+College of Education News is our college's monthly e-newsletter, delivered to faculty, staff, students and external audiences including alumni.
+It features stories about our college that are published on Penn State News, along with alumni updates.

 Alumni Updates highlights career achievements by College of Education alumni.
 Alumni who got a new job, celebrated a career milestone, got a promotion or award, recently retired, or has other career-related news to share are encouraged to email us at [email protected] with your name, information about your achievement, and the degree(s) you earned and year(s) of graduation from the Penn State College of Education.